uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 2.5.0
+## What's new in 2.5.1

-URI Modern 2.5.0 is a minor release.
+URI Modern 2.5.1 is a patch release that improves accessibility and adds a new Gutenberg block.

 > ★ URI Modern is now available on [Packagist](https://packagist.org/packages/uriweb/uri-modern)